yann9602/docs.fr-fr-1/includes/internalonly-netframework-type-md.md

-Ce type prend en charge l'infrastructure .NET Framework et n'est pas destiné à être utilisé directement à partir de votre code.
+<span data-ttu-id="a2548-101">Ce type prend en charge l'infrastructure .NET Framework et n'est pas destiné à être utilisé directement à partir de votre code.</span><span class="sxs-lookup"><span data-stu-id="a2548-101">This type supports the .NET Framework infrastructure and is not intended to be used directly from your code.</span></span>